ETH-DISCO/advx-bench/docs/0-model-selection.md

 - https://arxiv.org/abs/2306.01567
 - https://github.com/SysCV/sam-hq
-- ❌ model checkpoint must be downloaded from sketchy google drive link, only works with cuda
+- ❌ model checkpoint must be downloaded from sketchy google drive link, only the smallest version (sub 50MB can be pushed to git), only works with cuda

 grounded sam @ 2024:

 - https://arxiv.org/abs/2401.14159
 - https://github.com/IDEA-Research/Grounded-Segment-Anything
 - https://huggingface.co/spaces/linfanluntan/Grounded-SAM
-- comes with docker container, can be managed with docker-compose 🔥
+- ❌ comes with docker container, can be managed with docker-compose, but docker is a pain to use with nvidia gpus

 sam vit @ 2023: